victor-aguilars/git-commit-animations/README.md

 - **gitCommitThemes.animationDuration** (number, default: `4300`)
   - Total duration of the animation in milliseconds

+## Known Limitations

+### Animation Display
+Due to VS Code's Extension API limitations, the animation is displayed as a temporary webview tab rather than a true floating overlay.
+This means:

+- The animation appears in a new tab in your editor area
+- It temporarily replaces or opens alongside your current view
+- The tab automatically closes after the animation completes

+This is a fundamental limitation of the VS Code Extension API, which does not support floating overlays or true modal dialogs with custom HTML content.
+The current implementation minimizes disruption by opening in your active editor column and auto-closing, but the tab behavior cannot be avoided.

 ## Themes

 ### Dark Souls - YOU DIED